jnichols-pdx/frupal/MAP_FILES.md

 The following example places some dynamite, costing 50 grovniks, with divisor 1000, that affects four things: boulders, tress, train tracks and whales, along the northern edge of a 128x128 map:

-Example: `tool: 61 0 explosives 4 boulders trees train-tracks whales 1000 50 Dynamite of ultimate destructino X1000`
+Example: `tool: 61 0 explosives 4 boulders trees train-tracks whales 1000 50 Dynamite of ultimate destruction X1000`

 ---
 ### Quick Usage Reference